Safety & Sanitation Information

 The global pandemic has led us to adapt our operations and style of service to keep things safe and keep things Pete's.
 To learn how to rock your next experience with us, read on!

-We returned to 100% seating capacity on Monday, May 17th at all Pete's locations.
+We are also excited to share that masks are no longer required and we are at 100% seating capacity at all Pete's locations.
 That said, we're still committed to enforcing the safest standards possible; please read on to learn about how we live this commitment in our restaurants.

 How are We Keeping Things Safe?